surminus/cv/README.md

   * Modernised the platform by migrating from EC2 based deployments to Amazon ECS, focusing on scalability and simplicity while balancing the need for lower cost of ownership by moving to higher value managed services.
-  * Scaled the platform to handle an unexpected spike in traffic during COVID-19, going from ~200 req/s to ~600 req/s.
+  * Scaled the platform to handle an unexpected spike in traffic during COVID-19

 ## January 2017–March 2018: Senior Web Operations Engineer for [the Government Digital Service](https://gds.blog.gov.uk/)